RISE Personal Loan Review

 NMLS#1136

-Getting an unsecured loan with a rocky credit history can be challenging, but installment lenders like RISE offer products with low funding amounts and high interest rates.
+Getting an unsecured loan with a rocky credit history can be challenging, but installment lenders like RISE offer small loans with high interest rates.
 Because RISE does report on-time payments to credit bureaus, you could see your score rise if you repay your loan on time.

-• Smaller loan size: RISE’s loan amounts also vary by state, but the most you can borrow anywhere is just $5,000, which is a much lower amount than traditional lenders offer.
+- Smaller loan size: RISE’s loan amounts also vary by state, but the most you can borrow anywhere is $5,000, which is a much lower amount than many traditional lenders offer.

-• Works with bad credit: If you have bad credit and can’t get approved for a traditional personal loan with a more manageable APR, an installment loan may be your last resort.
+- Works with bad credit: If you have bad credit and can’t get approved for a traditional personal loan with a lower APR, RISE may be your last resort.
+That said, you can find more affordable installment loans for bad credit elsewhere.

 It’s important to understand both the benefits and drawbacks of any financial product you’re considering.
 In this case, the risks may outweigh any upsides, since a RISE loan is a very expensive way to borrow money.